Supergirl: Spellbound, Chapter 1: Convincing Defeat

 Lydia frowned.
 Great moons of Wegthor!
 If I am seen as a blonde, it could well expose my role as Supergirl!
 She jumped up and drew upon her acting skills.
 “No way!
 This little girl walks if you mess with her proven look.
 Star power is something subtle, and I have it.
 There is no way will I let you mess with perfection.”

 Lydia had spotted an alarming sight with her super-vision, and now as the Maid of Steel she rushed to investigate the odd display.
 How odd!
 Those bank employees are loading that van with cash, and yet they are not dressed as those menials who normally do such a task, she mused.
 They are tellers and bank officers, as their clothing indicates.
-This is strange and worth checking out.
+This is very strange — and worth checking out!

 Supergirl frowned and reached out for her foe.
-“I can do this!” she snapped but grasped thin air and whirled around as her foe appeared and posed defiantly.
+“I can do this!” she snapped, but grasped thin air and whirled around as her foe appeared and posed defiantly.

 Supergirl realized her daring foe was using some type of illusion projection to appear to be standing where she was not.
-“I can find you via your heartbeat,” she declared and jumped to the left, where nothing was to be seen except for the empty pavement.
+“I can find you via your heartbeat,” she declared, and jumped to the left, where nothing was to be seen except for the empty pavement.

 Spellbinder deliberately snuggled closer to Supergirl and batted her eyelashes at her in mockery.
 “My, my, my!
-I declare, you do give a girl the vapors, but I want to give you a little something too, sugah,” said Spellbinder in a heavy, fake Southern accent.
+I declare, you do give a girl the vapors, but I want to give you a little something, too, sugah,” said Spellbinder in a heavy, fake Southern accent.

 Supergirl gasped as the woman in pink twisted around and wrestled her to the pavement.
 She placed one foot on the Girl of Steel’s back and pinned her arms painfully.
 “I forgot to tell you that I am much more than just a pretty and to-die-for face.
 I’m stronger than you!” said the woman as she tightened her wrestling hold.

 Lydia’s eyes widened with pain as she realized, She has super-strength!
 Still, I have not used all my own abilities yet.
-She vibrated through the pavement and out of her foe’s arms at super-speed.
-She then returned and swept her around in a powerful whirlwind.
+She vibrated through the pavement and out of her foe’s arms at super-speed, then returned and swept her around in a powerful whirlwind.
 “Now you aren’t able to joke,” she said calmly.
 “You lack the air to even breathe.”

-Spellbinder shattered into a cloud of tiny pink diamonds and rained down on Supergirl.
 “She’s gone, and so is the van of money!” said Supergirl as she scanned the street and saw nothing.
-“How did she make her escape?
+“How did she make her escape?”

 Lena swatted her friend on the arm.
-“Try cool.
-Val’s bright, but you still speak like a Vulcan.”
+“Try cool,” she said with a chuckle.
+“Val’s bright, but you still speak like a Vulcan.”

 Lydia shrugged.
 “I am working on mastering the correct idiom, but my other duties take my time away from such studies.
 Merely memorizing the words does not give me the ability to mimic correctly all I hear.”